 During the base game, landing the Cheshire Cat, the Hatter, and the Caterpillar accumulate points into their corresponding meters (the Gold Cheshire Cat meter, the Gold Hatter meter, and the Gold Caterpillar meter respectively).
 On each of the collections, when enough points are accumulated the number of gold rings on that character collection is incremented by one.
 When landing a gold character symbol during the bonus, the corresponding Gold Feature symbol is used in the adventure re-spins bonus to create the character feature every spin that the number of Gold rings for the corresponding character is greater than 0.
 Each time the feature is used, the collection meter is decremented by 1.
 In the case of retriggering the respins meter, gold symbols trigger their own features for free instead of decrementing the meter by 1.

 The game stores each collection symbols in which bet amount the game is played.
-When a collection meter reaches its maximum level, it will not accumulate any more points until it is decreased below its maximum level durng the respins.
+When a collection meter reaches its maximum level, it will not accumulate any more points until it is decreased below its maximum level during the respins.

 Gold and Silver Characters